 The Associate of Applied Science Degree in Funeral Service is issued to students who complete the college level curriculum of funeral service arts and sciences.
 This degree is designed to lead students to licensure and employment as a funeral director and embalmer.
-The A.A.S.
-Degree in Funeral Service program and Commonwealth Institute of Funeral Service are accredited by the American Board of Funeral Service Education (ABFSE), 992 Mantua Pike, Suite 108, Woodbury Heights, NJ 08097 (816) 233-3747.
-Website: www.abfse.org
+Commonwealth Institute of Funeral Service (CIFS) and the Funeral Service associate degree program offered by CIFS are accredited by the American Board of Funeral Service Education (ABFSE), 992 Mantua Pike, Suite 108, Woodbury Heights, NJ 08097 (816) 233-3747.
+Web: www.abfse.org.

 The Associate of Applied Science Degree in Funeral Service (A.A.S.) is designed to teach students the skills and abilities essential for employment as an embalmer and funeral director.
 Graduates of this program will be able to disinfect, preserve, and/ or restore human remains through embalming and restorative art for the purposes of viewing, services/rites, and final disposition.
 They will learn how to conduct various funeral service ceremonies.
 Additionally, they will be able to conduct funeral arrangement conferences with families, prepare necessary funeral home paperwork, perform funerary management tasks, and be aware of proper workplace safety guidelines for funeral service personnel.

 Graduates of this program may find entry-level employment as an apprentice/intern/provisional licensee with funeral homes, embalming services, cemeteries, and affiliated funeral service companies.
 Individuals seeking these credentials must also meet the requirements of the appropriate state licensing agencies.

 As a part of this academic program, students will also become certified crematory operators through the Cremation Association of North America (CANA).
 This training is provided online and is embedded in the Cremation and Modern Funeral Service course.